Setting the range

 Setting up the reagent reservoir and alignment adapter

-The plastic reagent reservoir and tip supplied with the Counter will provide drops within the preset calibration ranges.
+The plastic reagent reservoir and tip supplied with the counter will provide drops within the preset calibration ranges.
 The reservoir has two stopcocks.
 One stopcock is used to set the rate of flow from the reservoir and therefore the drop rate.
 The other stopcock is used to turn the drops on and off.

 Assemble the plastic reagent reservoir